Natural Brown Solutions to Offset Cocoa Reduction

 Correcting Color Loss After Cocoa Reduction

 From a shade standpoint, chocolate colors are not overly challenging.
 There’s a natural solution for just about every application where cocoa reduction could be a possibility.
-Sensient’s Sienna fruit juice would offset color loss relatively easy in lighter brown shades in most baked and dry grocery goods, and industry innovations would close the gap on more of the complex applications like icings and cereals.
+Sensient’s Sienna fruit juice would offset color loss relatively easily in lighter brown shades of mainly baked and dry grocery goods, while industry innovations would close the gap on more of the complex applications like icing and cereals.

 Let’s look at some examples on bringing cocoa alternatives to life…

-For dark chocolate shades in baked good applications, a common caramel-free approach would be a combination of a natural red like beets or anthocyanins, a natural yellow, such as beta-carotene or turmeric, and a natural blue source.
+For dark chocolate shades in baked good applications, a common caramel-free approach would be a combination of a natural red, like a beet or anthocyanin, a natural yellow, such as beta-carotene or turmeric, and a natural blue source.
 This blend produces excellent dark brown shades assuming the pH is above 4.
 Given the heat processing associated with baked goods and especially extrusion, heat and pH stable components are essential for these applications.
 Fortunately, Sensient has a novel blue vegetable juice that works very well in this scenario, as well as a heat-stable beet.

 There is one drawback to this approach.
 Natural blue vegetable juice is generally more expensive than other natural color sources, so cost-in-use for this strategy tends to be a bit higher when compared to costs associated with caramel.
 In these instances, the Sienna fruit juice, although lighter in brown, could be used to bulk the base of the color solution to lower the usage rate of the blue component.
 Sienna is a great option for milk chocolate shades and provides cost-in-use advantages, as well as excellent heat, pH and light stability.